Is the pain of gardening from planting to weeding taking away from your enjoyment of the popular “green thumb” pastime?

 Also, don’t overwork yourself and take breaks, especially if any body part begins to ache.

-“Changing positions every once in a while can help, too,” said Dr. Martinez-Silvestrini.
+“Changing positions every once in a while can help, too,” Dr. Martinez-Silvestrini said.

 Protecting your back and knees aren’t the only considerations for gardeners, who are also at risk for hand injuries when digging and planting in the garden.

 “Even minor cuts and scrapes while working in the soil can lead to deep hand infections, so using sturdy work gloves and thoroughly washing any cuts with soap and water can help to avoid infection,” said Dr. Pranay Parikh of Baystate Hand and Wrist Surgery.